 Evolution of Neural Network Architectures for Data Processing

-From Deep Networks to a New Design
+From Deep Networks to a New Architecture

 But with text, things turned out to be more complicated.